Talking points for The Imagination Thief by Rohan Quine

-Some of the novel’s characters just came knocking on the door, demanding I cast them in the form they’d showed up in, such as Evelyn, Angel and Damian; while others came into definition after I’d cast them, such as Pippa, Alaia and Kim.
+Some of the novel’s characters just arose in me fully formed, such as Angel, Shigem and Evelyn; while others came into slower definition, such as Pippa, Alaia and Kim.
 The whole book is strange and extreme and probably shouldn’t be allowed, but in all its media there was a quality of convulsive inevitability in its self-assembly, which made me tend towards trusting its own diva-esque instincts regarding how it wanted to be baked.
 The book’s narrator Jaymi has an experience similar to this, while he’s dealing with the entertainment mogul Marc in mini-chapter 5: “I observe another inspiration assemble itself in my mind and climb to its feet like a self-erecting tripod.
 Forget walking with the angels now, we’ve moved on from that.
 This has the feeling of a shark swimming right through me; those tripod legs have streamlined into fins…”

 Seven themes in The Imagination Thief